Latin Grammy Award for Album of the Year

 Most nominated albums were recorded in Spanish language, though Djavan, Chico Buarque, Gilberto Gil, Ivan Lins, Maria Rita, Ivete Sangalo, Tribalistas, Caetano Veloso, Xande de Pilares and Liniker have been nominated for albums recorded in Portuguese language, with Lins winning the award in 2005 for Cantando Histórias.

 Miguel Bosé is the most nominated performer without a win, with five nominations.
 Rafael Arcaute, Eduardo Cabra, Gustavo Santaolalla and Residente are the most awarded producers, with two wins each, Ronnie Torres has received the most awards as engineer/mixer, with three wins and Adam Ayan is the most awarded mastering engineer with three victories as well.

 Some of the awarded albums have also earned the Grammy Award.
 No Es lo Mismo and Paraíso Express by Alejandro Sanz, La Vida...
 Es Un Ratico and MTV Unplugged Deluxe Edition by Juanes; and Vida by Draco Rosa, for Best Latin Pop Album.
 La Llave de Mi Corazón by Guerra, Salsa Big Band by Rubén Blades with Roberto Delgado & Orquesta for Best Tropical Latin Album.
 Fijación Oral, Vol. 1 by Shakira, El Mal Querer and Motomami by Rosalía for Best Latin Rock or Alternative Album. ¡México Por Siempre! by Luis Miguel, for Best Música Mexicana Album (including Tejano); Los de Atrás Vienen Conmigo by Calle 13 for Best Latin Urban Album; and Mañana Será Bonito by Karol G for Best Musica Urbana Album.

+Bad Bunny's album Debí Tirar Más Fotos which won this award in 2025, has become the first Spanish-language album to win the Grammy Award for Album of the Year in 2026 along with Best Musica Urbana Album and Best Global Music Performance.